-Digestive Disease and Endoscopy Center provides both a clinic setting for evaluation and ongoing patient management and an outpatient ambulatory surgical center providing a full range of gastroenterological procedures for non-emergent cases.
+Digestive Disease and Endoscopy Center is an outpatient ambulatory surgical center that provides a full range of gastroenterological procedures for non-emergent cases.

 Medical Procedures (Outpatient and Hospital)

 The doctor uses a lighted tube to look inside all or your colon.
 The doctor will be looking for a growth that could be cancer or a polyp that could turn into cancer.
 If he sees something that concerns him, he can take a piece of the growth and test it for cancer.

 We utilize the HET™ bipolar system, an innovative, non-surgical hemorrhoid energy therapy for the gentle, simple and efficient treatment of low grade internal hemorrhoids (grades I and II).

 Endoscopic Retrograde Cholangiopancreatography, or ERCP, is a specialized technique used to study the ducts of the gallbladder, pancreas and liver.

 Flexible Sigmoidoscopy lets your doctor examine the lining of the rectum and a portion of the colon (large intestine).

 EGD (esophagogastroduodenoscopy), is a visual examination of the upper intestinal tract using a lighted, flexible fiber optic or video endoscope, which is usually performed on an outpatient basis.

 A minimally invasive procedure to assess digestive (gastrointestinal) and lung diseases.
 A special endoscope uses high-frequency sound waves to produce detailed images of the lining and walls of your digestive tract and chest, nearby organs such as the pancreas and liver, and lymph nodes.